ryanlattanzi/twitter_scraper/README.md

     3. Once you have this done, click on 'Details', and then 'Keys and Tokens'.

     4. Copy and pase the Consumer key, Consumer secret, Access Token key, Access Token secret (you may have to first generate access tokens) into `hidden.py`.
-This is the authorization step that will allow you to access web data through your Twitter account.
+This is the authorization info that will allow you to access web data through your Twitter account.

     5. Open `main.py` and configure the mode (right now only 1 and 2 work, and 1 is the most fun to play with) as